Akkatecture/Documentation/content/docs/walkthrough/your_first_aggregate.md

 }
 ```

-> Now we have a value object that represents money in our system.
+> Now we have a value object that represents money in our domain.

-now we can make our `Account` aggregate.
+Now we can make our `Account` aggregate.

 ```csharp
 public class Account : AggregateRoot<Account, AccountId, AccountState>